-After over 16 years, the World Health Organization (WHO) updated its air quality guidelines, including its recommended limits for one of the world’s biggest killers, PM2.5 air pollution.
+After more than 16 years, the World Health Organization (WHO) updated its air quality guidelines, including its recommended limits for one of the world’s biggest killers, PM2.5 air pollution.
 The WHO lowered their annual PM2.5 limit by half, from 10 micrograms to 5 micrograms.
-So are these new guidelines safe air quality levels for yourhome?
+So are these new guidelines safe air quality levels for your home?

-The update is welcome news, given evidence that the WHO PM2.5 guidelines are unsafe.
-Research has found that PM2.5 harms human health even below 10 micrograms.
+The update is welcome news, given evidence that the WHO PM2.5 guidelines are unsafe. .
+Research has consistently shown that PM2.5 can have detrimental effects on health even below 10 micrograms.

 Why the WHO Updated Its Safe Air Quality Guidelines

 First, let’s look at what was wrong with the previous WHO recommended safe air pollution levels.
 The WHO air pollution guidelines were last updated in 2005.
 Since 2005, there have been many major new findings on the effects of air pollution on our health.
 These findings include strong links of higher mortality and cardiovascular rates at pollution levels below the recommended limits.
 We have also learned much more about how pollution affects infertility, new born’s health, and brain health.